evilsocket/www.pwnagotchi.ai/content/installation/_index.md

 Even in this case the interface name and the command to start the monitor mode need to be adjusted for the specific computer and WiFi card.

+Note: you need  also libpcap to be installed

 ### 2. pwngrid

 The second service you will need is pwngrid, even in this case: